Cornell-MAE-UG/fa25-portfolio-FeFiFoFaiza/_projects/2025-mae3270-final-project.md

 image: /assets/images/DesignDef.png
 ---

-Our goal for this project is to design a non-ratcheting, 3/8 inch drive instrumented torque wrench rated for 600 in-lbf.
-Torque will be transduced using strain gauges bonded to the outer surfaces of the wrench at high strain locations.
-The design of the torque wrench will have to satisfy the following requirements:
+Our project focused on designing a non-ratcheting, 3/8-inch drive instrumented torque wrench rated for 600 in-lbf.
+Torque measurements are obtained using strain gauges bonded to the wrench at high-strain locations.
+The design requirements were:
 1. attain at least 1.0 mV/V output at the rated torque of 600 in-lbf
 2. safety factor of Xo = 4 for yield failure as it is a ductile material
 3. safety factor of Xk = 2 for crack growth from an assumed crack of depth 0.04 inches (1 mm)